jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 3) The ur_modern_driver by default uses a velocity controller.
 This is ideal for tasks such as visual servoing but most applications are better served by a position controller.
 So the default setting is changed to use this in my provided files.

+# Using ros_control

+There are several methods for controlling the robot using the ur_modern_driver package.
+I will cover how to use 2 of these.
+The first is through a position based controller running in ros_control.
+To launch this by default you need to change the ur5_ros_control.launch file slightly.
+(Or the appropriate launch file for your robot if using UR10 or UR3).

+Run

+`cd ~/catkin_ws/src/ur_modern_driver/launch
+gedit ur5_ros_control.launch`

+And change the following lines from

+`<arg name="controllers" default="joint_state_controller force_torque_sensor_controller vel_based_pos_traj_controller"/>`

+to

+`<arg name="controllers" default="joint_state_controller force_torque_sensor_controller pos_based_pos_traj_controller"/>`

+and change

+`<arg name="stopped_controllers" default="pos_based_pos_traj_controller joint_group_vel_controller"/>`

+to

+`<arg name="stopped_controllers" default="vel_based_pos_traj_controller joint_group_vel_controller"/>`

+This will now launch the position controller by default.
+You also need to add the position controller to the list of moveit! controllers.
+Replace the `controllers.yaml` file in `catkin_ws/src/universal_robot/ur5_moveit_config/config` with the one from this repository.
+If using UR10 / UR3 make sure the alter the correct controllers file.

+# Using the Low Bandwidth Controller

+If you are operating over wifi or with high CPU loads on the ROS computer, you may need to use the low bandwidth controller.
+In order to do this...